Andrew-2910/BSE_Template_Portfolio/index.md

 For the future, I will be using my CADed objects to create arms for more servos to move up to 3 motors, then 5, then start developing the app.

+Base for NEMA:
 ![Alt Text](base.jpg)
+Mount for MG996R
 ![Alt Text](base2.jpg)
+Custom Servo Horn
 ![Alt Text](arm.jpg)
 # Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.